thaumaturgists/Vocational-Motivation/README.md

 3. Open the `index.html` file in your web browser.

 ### Usage
-1. Upon loading the website, you will be greeted with a random question.
+1. Upon loading the Exam, you will be greeted with a random question.
 2. Answer the question and receive immediate feedback to enhance your learning.
 3. Continue answering questions at your own pace until you decide to stop.